awslabs/ec2-spot-workshops/content/ecs-spot-capacity-providers/module-2/_index.md

 When Amazon EC2 is going to interrupt your Spot Instance, the interruption notification will be available in two ways

-- ***Amazon EventBridge Events***

-EC2 service emits an event two minutes prior to the actual interruption.
+1. ***Amazon EventBridge Events:*** EC2 service emits an event two minutes prior to the actual interruption.
 This event can be detected by Amazon CloudWatch Events.

-- ***Instance-action in the MetaData service (IMDS)***

-If your Spot Instance is marked to be stopped or terminated by the Spot service, the instance-action item is present in your instance metadata.
+1. ***Instance-action in the MetaData service (IMDS):*** If your Spot Instance is marked to be stopped or terminated by the Spot service, the instance-action item is present in your instance metadata.

 look at the user data section in the Launch template configuration.